hzhaoc/hzhaoc.github.io/_posts/2023-12-28-random-walk.md

 layout: post
 title:  "Random Walk"
 date:   2023-12-28 00:10:00 -0800
-brief: '"heroes are heroes because they are heroic in behavior, not because they won or lost."'
+brief: '"When things go our way we reject the lack of certainty."'
 ---

-"When things go our way we reject the lack of certainty."
+A weiner process application in natural gas price movement.

 ```python
 class ItoMC: